 Health facilities need power.
-Clinics, maternity wards, surgery blocks, medical warehouses, and laboratories rely on electricity to power the lights, refrigerate vaccines, and operate life-saving medical devices.
+Clinics, maternity wards, operating rooms, medical warehouses, and laboratories rely on electricity to power the lights, refrigerate vaccines, and operate life-saving medical devices.
 The inability to carry out these basic functions puts lives at risk.
 Yet all too often, particularly in remote areas, health facilities face significant power shortages.
-A 2014 World Health Organization (WHO) review revealed that one in four sub-Saharan health facilities had no access to electricity, while only 28% of health facilities and 34% of hospitals had what could be called “reliable” access to electricity (without prolonged interruptions in the past week).
+A World Health Organization (WHO) review revealed that one in four health facilities in sub-Saharan Africa had no access to electricity, while only 28% of health facilities and 34% of hospitals had what could be called “reliable” access to electricity (without prolonged interruptions in the past week).

-Solar systems provide a stable and reliable energy supply, even in the most remote locations, meaning more patients can access the public health services they need.
-As a dependable source of power, solar systems also support the delivery of high quality health services by ensuring the reliable running of temperature and hygrometry controls, adequate lighting systems, refrigeration and cold rooms and IT networks for efficient stock and management information systems.
+Solar systems provide a stable, clean and reliable energy supply, even in the most remote locations, meaning more patients can access the health services they need.
+Quality healthcare requires a dependable source of power for multiple purposes, including temperature and hygrometry controls, adequate lighting systems, refrigeration, cold rooms and IT networks for efficient stock and management of information.

-Energy plays a vital role in enabling health care delivery but it can also inﬂict significant environmental harm.
-The decommissioning of highly polluting and noisy diesel generators considerably improves the local environment around health facilities, while the installation of solar systems also reduces greenhouse gas emissions by an estimated 250K tons per year.
+Energy access plays a vital role in enabling health care delivery but it can also inﬂict significant environmental harm unless it includes an explicit focus on progressively shifting to renewable energy by substituting fossil-based sources.
+The decommissioning of highly polluting and noisy diesel generators considerably improves the local environment around health facilities.
+The installation of solar systems under the current phase of the Solar for Health initiative will also reduce greenhouse gas emissions by an estimated 250K tons per year.

 Solar energy results in lower power bills for health facilities.
 These vital budget savings can then be reinvested to support other priority health programmes or infrastructure.
 Solar power also generates a rapid return on investment.
-We estimate a 100 per cent return on investment within 2 to 3.5 years when health facilities with unreliable energy sources are installed with solar power.
+We estimate a 100 per cent return on investment within 2 to 3.5 years, on average, when health facilities with unreliable energy sources are installed with solar power.

-We provide a dedicated specialist team to work in close collaboration with the government, national supply chain implementers and the private sector.
-This core team of experts includes a project manager, a finance and procurement officer and an engineer, with additional human resources brought in as required.
+UNDP provides a dedicated specialized team to work in close collaboration with the government, national supply chain implementers and the private sector.
+This core team of experts includes a project manager, a finance and procurement officer and an engineer.
+Additional human resources are brought in as required.

-Our significant expertise in providing project quality assurance means we have experienced teams who can deliver day-to-day assistance, while also coordinating between countries, acting as link with donors and consolidating reports and assisting in developing standard procurement contracts.
+Our significant expertise in providing project quality assurance means we have experienced teams that deliver day-to-day assistance, while also coordinating across countries and acting as a link with donors.

 Solar for Health is designed to ensure ﬂexibility, meaning that it can be initiated with relatively small contributions and scaled up as funding becomes available.